 - Encouraging management trainees to flex their approach as they build teams.

-- Praising those who correctly adapt their methods to the circumstance and individual.
+- Praising those who correctly adapt their methods to the circumstances and the individual.

 - Coaching your team on situational leadership so they can develop the habit.

-Installing these behaviors throughout the organization builds an environment of support.
+Installing these behaviors throughout the organization fosters a supportive environment.
 Employees are motivated when managers match leadership style to needs.

 | Team Member Profile | Skill Level | Confidence Level | Situation Signals | Best Leadership Style | Leader’s Primary Focus | What This Looks Like in Practice |